longturn/freeciv21/docs/Manuals/client-manual.rst

 ^^^^^

 Freeciv21 comes with a collection of rulesets that define the game parameters.
 Rulesets control all the aspects of playing a game.
-For more information on rulesets, you can refer to :doc:`../../Modding/index`, and scroll down to the Rulesets section.
+For more information on rulesets, you can refer to :ref:`Ruleset Modding <modding-rulesets>`.

 Freeciv21 comes with the following rulesets: